Namsku/REviewer/readme.md

 REviewer is a SRT (Speedrun Tool) designed specifically for the OG (Original) versions of Resident Evil games, with a focus on compatibility with Biorand.

-**Note: REviewer is currently in alpha stage and may contain bugs.
+**Note: REviewer is currently in alpha stage and EXTREMELY UNSTABLE.
 Use with caution.**

 ## Overview